RomGai/BrainVis/README.md

 **Environment**

 We recommend installing 64-bit Python 3.8 and [PyTorch 1.12.0](https://pytorch.org/get-started/locally/).
-Then run the following:
+On a CUDA GPU machine, the following will do the trick:

 ```
 pip install ftfy